 - Don’t rinse after brushing, as this will wash away the fluoride, which we want to linger around the teeth to help keep them strong.
 Spit, but don’t rinse

 - Clean your tongue as part of your oral hygiene routine, as ‘bad’ bacteria can gather here.
+You may even get a gross black tongue, especially if you smoke.
 You don’t need to scrub it too hard though!

 - Hold on!
 After eating or drinking something sweet or acidic, wait before you brush.
 It may seem counter-intuitive, but don’t brush your teeth for around 30 minutes.
 Instead, rinse your mouth with water, milk or a mouthwash, or chew sugar-free gum.
 Waiting for this time will allow the harmful acid levels to reduce, so you are less likely to damage the enamel by brushing.